sematext/docs/docs/integration/alerts-zapier-integration.md

 ![Zapier Alerts Integration](https://sematext.com/docs/images/integrations/zapier-integration.png "Zapier Integration")

-**Done.** Every alert from your SPM app will be forwarded to Zapier, where you can manage escalation policies and configure notifications to other services like HipChat, Slack, Zapier, Flowdock, and more.
+**Done.** Every alert from your Sematext Monitoring app will be forwarded to Zapier, where you can manage escalation policies and configure notifications to other services like HipChat, Slack, Zapier, Flowdock, and more.